googleinterns/guide-doge/README.md

 It will run all the tests in `*.spec.ts` files and create a test coverage report under `coverage/guide-doge`.

 ### Other Notes
+- Check out the planning document at [go/guide-doge-planning-doc](http://go/guide-doge-planning-doc).
+(Currently only available to Googlers.)
 - We use [GitHub Projects](https://github.com/googleinterns/guide-doge/projects/1) to manage tasks.
 - We set up CI/CD using [GitHub Actions](https://github.com/googleinterns/guide-doge/actions).
 We currently have the following pipelines:
   - Upon a pull request: